MdMehedi-Hasan/interactive-learning-platform/README.md

 ## Overview
 The project aims to create a interactive learning platform.
-Visitors can see the courses, services and can see videos by logging in.
+Visitors can see the courses, services and can see videos.
 User can take notes while seeing videos and he/she can track his progress at top right section.
 The project can be more interactive over the time being.